Immigration and Civil Liberties

 The Trump Administration has mounted an attack on our neighbors based on immigration status, color, and religion.
 Read the latest about how we’re fighting and how you can join us here….

-- Do The Most Good was active along with many other resistance groups in supporting the Maryland Trust Act.
-While the bill was eventually withdrawn under veto threat from Hogan, it served to energize local activists to pursue similar legislation at the county and city level.
+- Do The Most Good was active along with many other resistance groups in supporting the Maryland Safe Act.
+While the bill was eventually withdrawn in 2018 under veto threat from Hogan, it served to energize local activists to pursue similar legislation at the county and city level.

 - Organized in response to the presence of hate groups in Montgomery County, such as “Help Save Maryland.”
 We protested at Rockville City Hall and the Montgomery County School Board meetings.

-- Attended Rockville City Council meetings and testified in support of the Fostering Community Trust Ordinance.
+- Attended Rockville City Council meetings and testified in support of the Fostering Community Trust Ordinance which passed in June, 2018.

-- Phoned Maryland legislators and traveled to Annapolis in support of the Maryland Law Enforcement and Governmental Trust Act.
+- Phoned Maryland legislators and traveled to Annapolis in support of the Maryland Law Enforcement and Governmental Safe Act.

 - Partnered with the local ACLU to distribute multilingual “Know Your Rights Information” to vulnerable communities via ESOL classes, schools, and other social agencies.